-To ensure that all our children are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that all our children are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation.

 Abuse and neglect are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Abuse can take place online or in conjunction with online and in daily life.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.